 Written by Victoria Caruso-Davis Friday, 14 August 2009 00:00

 In conjunction with National Stop on Red Week (Aug.
-2–8), Nassau County recently launched Phase I of its red light camera program.
+2–8), Nassau County this week launched Phase I of its red light camera program.
 In April, Governor David Paterson signed the state legislature’s red light camera bill into law and authorized the installation of up to 50 cameras at various intersections.
 On Aug.
 6 at 12:01 a.m. the first of three were activated.

 According to officials, the locations of the cameras were chosen after analyses of automobile accidents were conducted by Nassau County’s Police and Public Works Department; American Traffic Solutions (ATS), the red light camera vendor, reviewed the intersections for viability.

 The red light cameras are triggered when an automobile drives over a sensor in the ground that has been placed a certain distance from the traffic light.
 The camera will take digital images of a vehicle’s license plate as it runs a red light and a citation will be sent to the vehicle’s registered owner.
 The driver will not be penalized with points, and therefore, plea bargaining will not be permitted; however, drivers will be permitted a hearing should they wish to have one.

 Tickets will cost red light runners $50, which is expected to bring in $4 million in total revenue to the county for the remainder of this year and $20 million next year.
 Nassau legislators approved the measure in an effort to ward off $12 million worth of service cuts.
 Essentially, the revenue from ticketing red light runners could help the county get out of its financial hole while significantly reducing vehicular accidents.